karl3wm/shap/docs/compile_time_surfaces.md

-# Compile-Time Surface Evaluation Design
+# Compile-Time Surface Evaluation Design (Draft)

+> **Note**: This document represents an initial design exploration for compile-time surface evaluation features.
+This functionality was deprioritized in favor of focusing on runtime evaluation for better maintainability.

 ## Overview
-Using modern C++ features (C++17/20), we can enable compile-time specification and evaluation of parametric surfaces.
-This approach provides:
+Using modern C++ features (C++17/20), we could enable compile-time specification and evaluation of parametric surfaces.
+This approach would provide:
 - Type safety
 - Optimization opportunities
 - Compile-time error checking